robiulhr/hashnode/clh9bt136000h09mmct0dfs78.md

 where the `age` is the name of the variable and it is assigned a value of `22`.

-> Note: In JavaScript, the equal sign (\`=\`) is an "assignment" operator, not an "equal to" operator like in algebra.
+> Note: In JavaScript, the equal sign (`=`) is an `assignment operator`, not an `equal to` operator like in algebra.
 Though the following does not make sense in algebra:
 >
 > ```javascript
 > x = x + 10;